RJGY/ChatFinder/README.md

 * Change delay by changing the delay value to a number in milliseconds.
 5000 milliseconds is 5 seconds.
 5 milliseconds is 0.005 seconds.
 * Separate them with commas (,) only.
 DO NOT include spaces.

-## Keybinds
+## Default Keybinds
 P - Clears screen of messages.
-This cannot be changed at the moment.
-O - Reloads config file
+O - Reloads config file.

 ## What it looks like